Muriel Morley: Retirement

 Morley's contribution to the profession of speech therapy was considerable.
 She eventually retired from what was by then the University of Newcastle upon Tyne, however in retirement she became the founding editor of the College of Speech Therapists' journal from 1966 to 1971, then known as the British Journal of Disorders of Communication.
 Morley served as its third president from 1971-1973.
 Throughout her career, she forged strong links with speech therapy profession in the US, Australia and New Zealand where she travelled widely as a visiting professor.
 She was involved in achieving reciprocal recognition of speech therapy qualifications in the US and was made an honorary member of the American Cleft Palate Association and honorary fellow of the Australian College of Speech Therapists.

-In 1980, Morley was appointed OBE in acknowledgement of her pioneering work in research and education in speech therapy.
+In the 1980 Birthday Honours, Morley was appointed an Officer of the Order of the British Empire (OBE) in acknowledgement of her pioneering work in research and education in speech therapy.
 Donald Court, professor of child health at Newcastle and her former colleague, described Morley in 1984 as a "remarkable woman", likening her to Cromwell's soldiers, "she knew what she fought for and loved what she knew".

 During her retirement, Morley lived in Northumberland where she enjoyed the last thirty years of her life.
 The photography that she learned as part of her original cleft palate work remained a lifelong hobby.
 Morley never married but was described as being devoted to her family.
 She died of bronchopneumonia on 15 September 1993 in Alnwick, Northumberland.